 Data Available via the ODBC Driver

-While the ODBC Driver for Miva enables Miva to talk to Worldship via an ODBC connection, it is a multi-purpose driver and can be used with any application which supports the ODBC protocol.
+The ODBC Driver for Miva only enables Miva to talk to Worldship via an ODBC connection.

 The following Miva Database tables and actions are made available via the Driver.